Meng-zmy/cse15l-lab-reports/lab-report3/lab-report-3-week-6.md

 # Lab Report 3

 ## 1. Streamlining ssh Configuration
-The way using `$ ssh cs15lsp22zzz@ieng6.ucsd.edu` log into `ieng6` is lot to type and remember.
-The easy way to do it is using ssh configuration.

 #### a.
 Create `.ssh/config` file
 - On your terminal, using `cd .ssh` and `ls` to check is there config on your computer.
 If it doesn't exist, then create it.